blck-snwmn/cf-tail-logger/README.md

 ```

 ## Use
-### Tail worker(note: Tail Workers is open beta)
 Add the following to your wrangler.toml
+(note: Tail Workers is open beta)

 ```toml
 tail_consumers = [{service = "cf-tail-logger"}]